 The sky trying to steal MOMIX’s thunder.
 Almost sunset, almost.

-This is the lovely couple, Neal and Gina White.
+Here are Neal and Gina White.
 Neal is a partner at Cramer and Anderson and a Gold Sponsor for the evening’s event.
-We spent some time with Gina after the performance to hear about her connection to the Susan B. Anthony Project.

 Susan B. Anthony Project: sbaproject.org 860-489-3798